aiven/devportal/docs/products/kafka/concepts/kafka-quotas.rst

 Quotas in Aiven for Apache Kafka®
 ====================================

 Quotas ensure fair resource allocation, stability, and efficiency in your Kafka cluster.
-In Aiven for Apache Kafka®, you can set quotas to limit the data or requests exchanged by producers and consumers within a specific period, preventing issues like broker overload, network congestion, and service disruptions caused by excessive or malicious traffic.
+In Aiven for Apache Kafka®, you can :doc:`add quotas <../howto/manage-quotas>` to limit the data or requests exchanged by producers and consumers within a specific period, preventing issues like broker overload, network congestion, and service disruptions caused by excessive or malicious traffic.
 You can effectively manage resource consumption and ensure optimal user performance by implementing quotas.

 Using quotas offer several benefits: